 FPL’s line-clearing professionals will only trim or prune trees around FPL electrical lines and equipment only.
 Trees that do not pose concerns to electrical lines and equipment will not be trimmed or pruned.
 To achieve any additional aesthetic goals, please hire a private contractor after our line-clearing professionals have completed the work.

-FPL encourages customers to maintain their trees before they interfere with electric lines and equipment.
-You should never attempt to trim any vegetation growing on or near overhead power lines.
+FPL encourages customers to maintain their trees before they get too close to electric lines and equipment.
+You should never attempt to trim any vegetation growing near overhead power lines or on poles.
 Only specially trained line-clearing professionals should work around power lines.
 Check your local listings to locate a contractor qualified to trim vegetation around power lines.
-Before work begins, be sure to verify that the contractor is licensed and insured, and complies with all applicable laws, codes, ordinances and/or permits.
+Before work begins, be sure to verify that the contractor is licensed and insured and complies with all applicable laws, codes, ordinances and/or permits.

 First, visit the Right Tree, Right Place section of our Web site to find a list of recommended trees for the space you have available for planting.
 Next, consider where the tree will be located in relation to the overhead and underground power lines.
 Then, call 811 or visit www.call811.com at least two days before you dig.
 This free service will identify if there are any buried wires in the area where you would plant your tree.